Bonus Tax Calculator (2026)

 What's the federal supplemental withholding rate for 2026?

 The IRS sets a flat 22% federal supplemental withholding rate on bonus, commission, and other non-regular wage payments up to $1 million per recipient per year.
 Anything above $1M in supplemental wages in a single year is withheld at 37% (the top marginal rate).
-This 22%/37% structure has been in place since the 2017 Tax Cuts and Jobs Act and was extended for 2026.
+This 22%/37% structure has been in place since the 2017 Tax Cuts and Jobs Act and was made permanent by the One Big Beautiful Bill Act in 2025.

 How is bonus tax different from regular paycheck withholding?